-With the Florence street food tour you get to know the flavours of the city and its traditions, all through the eyes of a local guide.
+The Florence Street Food Tour is a mix of history, art and food.
+Get to know the flavors of the city and its traditions through the eyes of a local guide!
 Are you tired of visiting museums and seeing Renaissance art?
 Most of all, is it not the right time for a couple glasses of wine and a cone of ice-cream?
-Most of all, this is a funny tour of Florence for foodies.
-The Florence street food tour is a mix of history, art and food.
-In fact, you will find out everything about the history of Florence, seeing the most iconic places (such as the Cathedral, Ponte Vecchio, the Renaissance palaces, etc), getting to know about the culinary traditions of Tuscany.
+This is a funny tour of Florence for foodies.
+You will find out everything about the history of Florence, seeing the most iconic places (such as the Cathedral, Ponte Vecchio, the Renaissance palaces, etc), getting to know about the culinary traditions of Tuscany.
 Nevertheless, we won’t forget to delight our palates eating a good bruschetta, drinking Chianti wine glass and, last but not least, having the best gelato of your life!
 This is a proposal of a possible tour.
 Fantastic Florence tours are nevertheless all private and completely customizable.
 Are you already familiar with the city and want to visit some of the galleries but without missing the Central Market?
 Do you want to do a shorter version of the food tour?
 Not a problem!
-Contact us and let’s create together your own tour!
+Contact us and create together your own tour!

-> With the Florence street food tour we will get to know Florence highlights:
+With the Florence street food tour we will get to know Florence highlights:

 -Old Market (Piazza della Repubblica): we’ll step back into a Florence of street merchants, groceries, marketplaces and brothels, where selling meat without paying duty or revealing to foreign merchants the undisclosed secrets of silk dyeing could earn you a public flogging in the Old Market…

 -New Market (Piglet’s Market): this Loggia was built around 1547.
 Dishonest merchants and debtors were punished here with the so-called “acculata” (I’ll explain to you what it literary means in Italian, but nothing pleasant at all!).